 - HelpingLostPets offers a map-based search tool for posting lost and found pets.
 They also share your posting to Facebook pages for your state, and you can use a link to your lost pet posting to share on your own Facebook page.
 Once you create your account, you can also set up email alerts for any lost, found or adoptable pets in your area.

 - PawBoost also offers a FREE listing to their database and an email alert to shelters, rescues and vets.
 After you post your listing, you can login and view the list of businesses emailed.
 They also create a Facebook post and share it to the their Facebook page for your region.
 For a fee, they will “boost” your Facebook post to people that live within 10 miles of where your pet went missing.
 Boosted posts are shown as “sponsored” posts that appear in people’s Facebook timelines.
 This might be effective for a lost dog, but the advertising area is set too large for most lost cats.
-I recommend their free posting service, but I’m not yet sure about the effectiveness of boosted posts.
-I’m currently testing some out myself on a limited basis.
+Be aware that this service involves a recurring fee.
+Here is a link to their Better Business Bureau listing.

 In most cases, the important places to post your lost pet online are those that target your local area.

 - Classifieds for any local newspapers that are online

 - Facebook – post to your own page if you have any friends in the area where your pet went missing.
 Also try messaging any local shelters, rescue groups, veterinarians, or other pet related businesses in your area.
 You might also consider creating a lost pet page for your missing pet and boosting a Facebook post.

 - NextDoor.com is a private, social network for your neighborhood that exists in some locations.
 If your area doesn’t have a group yet, you can start your own.

 National Lost Pet Sites